Nazarshia2889/EAGLE-AI/README.md

 ### Want to use with your Google Nest Camera?

-In order to get access to your Nest camera feed, you will need to register for the Google Device Access API.
+In order to get access to your Google Nest camera feed, you will need to register for the Google Device Access API.
 Follow the instructions on this page (https://developers.google.com/nest/device-access/project) to register for Device Access (NOTE: The device access API costs $5).
 Please retrieve the following from the instructions:
 * Access Token
 * Project ID
 * Device ID